erolaliyev/interview-web-address-book/README.md

 npm start
 ```

-- To run tests on client, simply run `npm test`
+- To run tests on client, run `npm test a`

 ## URL Endpoints